ChinaGodMan/UserScripts/github-comment-translate/README_en.md

 1. **Shortcut key trigger**：Press `Ctrl + Q` When the translation function is triggered。
 2. **Select text translation**：Automatically detect selected text in the text box，and translate it into the target language。
-3. **翻译结果替换**：Replace the translated text to the selected position in the original text box。
+3. **Translation result replacement**：Replace the translated text to the selected position in the original text box。
 4. Support GitHub On`issues`and`pull`Page`markdown`Translate information。
 5. You can customize the translation language you need in the script,Translated by default in English。`const translate = 'en'`